Water birth might be becoming a bigger trend but what should you take into consideration before deciding if you should have one or not?

 During labour you can accidentally open your bowels as the baby is delivered.
 You may feel uncomfortable about your midwife having to remove these from the pool to keep it clean, but remember midwives are used to this.

 There may be a risk of infection in a birthing pool if you open your bowels – although midwives usually remove any debris quickly and efficiently, it does introduce the possibility.
-However, there is no evidence to suggest any difference in rates of infection between women who give birth in water or in air, and the NHS has strict guidelines about cleaning pools after each use, making sure the pool is left hygienic.
+However, there is no evidence to suggest any difference in rates of infection between women who give birth in water or in air, and the NHS has strict guidelines about cleaning pools after each use, to insure the pool is left hygienic.

 If you have your heart set on a water birth at hospital rather than at home there is a chance it will not be available when you need it.
-The pool/s may be out of order, in use by another woman, there might be a fault with the electrics or they might not have enough staff.
+The pool may be out of order, in use by another woman, there might be a fault with the electrics or they might not have enough staff.

 Water births are one of the most expensive labour methods – hiring a pool can cost upwards of £400 or from £100 to buy a pool.
 Alternatively, you can use a birthing pool at hospital for free if your maternity ward has them.